Ignites Meeting Approves Launch Of Innovation, Acceleration Of Funds For Pakistani Startups - UrduPoint

 Ignite's Meeting Approves Launch Of Innovation, Acceleration Of Funds For Pakistani Startups

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jun, 2022 ) :The 91st meeting of the board of Ignite National Technology Fund-- a public sector company associated with Ministry of Information Technology and Telecommunication approved the annual budget for 2022-23 and the revamped Research and Innovation Framework presented by the management.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jun, 2022 ) :The board meeting of Ignite National Technology Fund-- a public sector company associated with the Ministry of Information Technology and Telecommunication approved the annual budget for 2022-23 and the revamped Research and Innovation Framework presented by the management.

-The evaluation of proposals will be conducted by means of a structure of high-level scientific panels comprising of industry and academic experts.
+The evaluation of proposals will be conducted utilizing a structure of high-level scientific panels comprising industry and academic experts.

 Qualified startups will be evaluated and selected through a competitive process.
 Besides that, Ignite will also organize competitions in the form of hackathons during the year on selected topics of interest such as cleantech, cybersecurity, edtech, etc. Ignite plans to initiate the process for these programs from July 2022 onwards.